-Uterus removed by Casarean Hysterectomy for Cancer of the Cervix.
+Uterus removed by Cæsarean Hysterectomy for Cancer of the Cervix.

 Placenta in situ.
 Below is a portion of the growth which was removed prior to the operation.
-From the collection of Dr. Cuthbert Lockyer. quite able to suckle her child, and should be encouraged to do so.
+(From the collection of Dr. Cuthbert Lockyer.)

 Cæsarean Hysterectomy.-This operation is performed in the same way as conservative Cæsarean section up to the point of extraction of the fœtus.
 The uterus may then be amputated at the level of the internal os, or the whole organ, body and cervix, may be removed.